pySRURGS/pySRURGS/README.md

 ## Features

 1. Robust parameter fitting
-2. Multiprocessing for speed
-3. Memoization for speed
+2. Memoization for speed
-4. Avoids many arithmetically equivalent equations
+3. Avoids many arithmetically equivalent equations
-5. Loads data from CSV files
+4. Loads data from CSV files
-6. Results saved to SQLite file.
+5. Results saved to SQLite file.
-7. Results of new runs are added to results of old runs.
+6. Results of new runs are added to results of old runs.
-8. User specified number of fitting parameters.
+7. User specified number of fitting parameters.
-9. User specified number of permitted unique binary trees, which determine the possible equation forms
+8. User specified number of permitted unique binary trees, which determine the possible equation forms
-10. User specified permitted functions of arity 1 or 2
+9. User specified permitted functions of arity 1 or 2
-11. Can also run an exhaustive/brute-force search
+10. Can also run an exhaustive/brute-force search
-12. Can be run in deterministic mode for reproducibility
+11. Can be run in deterministic mode for reproducibility
-13. Developed and tested on Python 3.6
+12. Developed and tested on Python 3.6

 ## Getting Started